stephen-sorley/give-lively-simple/README.md

 that contains the entire widget.

-If you're using a Wordpress theme or something similar that will only allow you to inject HTML into the body, it's okay to past the head HTML tags right after the body HTML, it's just a bit less efficient for loading.
+If you're using a Wordpress theme or something similar that will only allow you to inject HTML into the body, it's okay to paste the head HTML tags inside the body.
+Should still work, it's just a bit less efficient for loading.

 You can also use `<script>` and `<style>` tags to inline the necessary content instead, if you wish.
 You'll